California Independent Contractor Law (2023)

 Find out.
 Speak confidentially with one of our attorneys.
 Consultations are free and no obligations.

 Different states use different tests for determining whether someone is misclassified as an independent contractor under their state’s labor code.
-In 2018, the California Supreme Court adopted the “ABC test” for determining whether someone is properly classified as an independent contractor.
+In 2018, the California Supreme Court adopted the “ABC test” for determining whether someone is properly classified as an independent contractor, and the California legislature adopted the same test, effective January 1, 2020.
 The “ABC test” is the most favorable test for independent contractors trying to prove that they are entitled to “employee” status.

 (A) The Worker Is Free From The Company’s Control